 In the case of electronic commerce, the most common form of payment is via credit cards.
-Consumers are still wary of sending credit card numbers and information through the internet.
+Consumers are still wary of sending credit card numbers and information online.
 M-Commerce also has biometric authentication via retina scans, fingerprints, and face identification.

 The Pros Of Electronic Commerce To Consumers

 Here are the reasons why more and more consumers are turning to electronic commerce.